-of 26/03/2021):
+- approve the Internal Audit Policy (Standard) of the Moscow Exchange.
+Audit reports (resolution of 26/03/2021); - approve the Internal Audit Policy (Standard) of the Moscow Exchange.
+Provision on the Internal Audit Unit (resolution of 26/03/2021); approve the Internal Audit Policy (Standard) of the Moscow Exchange.
+Programme to ensure ongoing - and follow-up quality control of internal audit (resolution of 26/03/2021): - approve the Internal Audit Policy (Standard) of the Moscow Exchange.
+Risk-oriented planning (resolution of 26/03/2021); - approve the Internal Audit Policy (Standard) of the Moscow Exchange "Conduct of audits" (resolution of 26/08/2021); - review the report of the Head of the Internal Audit Service (IAS) of the Moscow Exchange on the performance of the IAS of the Moscow Exchange in 2020 (resolution of 04/03/2021); - approve amendments to the Moscow Exchange Internal Audit Service Plan for 2021 (resolution of 26/03/2021 and 25/05/2021); - approve amendments to the terms and conditions of the employment contract with the Head of the Moscow Exchange Internal Audit Service (resolution of 29/04/2021); - approve the maximum amount of salary of the Moscow Exchange Internal Audit Service employees (exclusive of the IAS Head) (resolution of 27/09/2021); - approve amendments to the Moscow Exchange Internal Audit Service structure (resolution - approve the Moscow Exchange Internal Audit Service Plan for 2022 (resolution of 22/12/2021); - review report on the audits performed and the Moscow Exchange Internal Audit Service's results for H1 2021 (resolution of 30/09/2021); - approve key performance indicators (targets) of the Head of the Moscow Exchange Internal Audit Service for 2022 (resolution of 22/12/2021).

-- Unit (resolution of 26/03/2021) - approve the Internal Audit Policy (Standard) of the Moscow Exchange.
-Programme to ensure ongoing and follow-up quality control of internal audit (resolution of 26/03/2021): - (resolution of 26/03/2021); - of 26/08/2021); - review the report of the Head of the Internal Audit Service (IAS) of the Moscow Exchange on the performance of the IAS of the Moscow Exchange in 2020 (resolution of 04/03/2021); approve amendments to the Moscow Exchange Internal Audit Service Plan for 2021 (resolution - of 26/03/2021 and 25/05/2021); - approve amendments to the terms and conditions of the employment contract with the Head of the Moscow Exchange Internal Audit Service (resolution of 29/04/2021); - approve the maximum amount of salary of the Moscow Exchange Internal Audit Service employees (exclusive of the IAS Head) (resolution of 27/09/2021); - of 27/09/2021). - approve the Moscow Exchange Internal Audit Service Plan for 2022 (resolution of 22/12/2021); review report on the audits performed and the Moscow Exchange Internal Audit Service's results for H1 2021 (resolution of 30/09/2021); - Service for 2022 (resolution of 22/12/2021).
+Within administrative accountability, the Chairman of the Executive Board:

-Within administrative accountability, the Chairman of the Executive Board: allocated the necessary funds within the approved budget of the Internal Audit Service; provided support in dealing with the divisions of MOEX.
+- allocated the necessary funds within the approved budget of the Internal Audit Service; - provided support in dealing with the divisions of MOEX.